Program overview

 Career Options

-Graduates of the Business Administration: Accounting program can pursue a variety of career paths in Canada, including:
+Graduates of the Business Administration: Accounting program can explore a variety of career opportunities in Canada.
+Some common job roles include:

 • Account Technician: Responsible for maintaining financial records and assisting in the preparation of financial statements.